 - Kosher salt and freshly ground black pepper

-How to make this romaine hearts salad
+How to make pear salad

 Step 1: Make the blue cheese vinaigrette